Workplace Health Safety Lawyer AZ

 Workplace health and safety are two of the most important employee rights today.
 When an employee accepts a position within a company in the United States, they expect to be treated a certain way.
 Even more so, however, they should expect to be placed in the safest working conditions possible, free from any potential hazards or harm.
-Phillips Dayes Law Firm PC has seen a number of cases where employees were simply treated poorly based on the inadequate workplace health and safety in which they were subjected to.
+Phillips Law Group has seen a number of cases where employees were simply treated poorly based on the inadequate workplace health and safety in which they were subjected to.
 If you or a loved one has suffered any injuries or harm due to inefficient workplace health and safety, contact our personal injury attorneys as soon as possible.

 OHSA Workers Rights

 Each employer is responsible to monitor the state of the workplace regular, ensuring that all workplace health and safety standards are met, as laid out by the OSH Act.
 The law protects employees from being subjected to unsafe or harmful conditions in the workplace that may put them in a compromising situation.
 Unfortunately, these laws are commonly broken by employers.
 In some cases, the employer may be unaware that any illegal activity is taking place.
 Regardless, employees must be well aware of their rights in order to protect them.